Maryland AG asks to hire 5 law firms to help with Key Bridge litigation

 The attorney general’s office plans to seek financial recovery for the damages suffered by the state of Maryland in the crash.
 It would pay the five law firms on a sliding scale depending on how much money the state recovers and how long the litigation lasts.

-“This is a unique legal matter and it is difficult to compare the fee schedule to that used in other litigation,” the attorney general’s office wrote in its proposals.
+“This is a unique legal matter and it is difficult to compare the fee schedule to that used in other litigation,” the attorney general’s office wrote in its request to the Board of Public Works.
 “The fee schedule is favorable compared to the arrangements offered by other firms considered for this engagement.”

 Building a new Key Bridge could cost up to $1.9 billion, according to estimates released earlier this month.
-President Joe Biden has pledged the federal government will pay to replace the bridge, and much of the legal wrangling over the collapse will center on recouping that money in the form of damages.
+President Joe Biden has pledged the federal government will pay to replace the bridge; much of the legal wrangling over the collapse will center on recouping damages.

 With insurance claims expected to top $1 billion, the bridge collapse could rival or top the maritime industry’s largest-ever financial loss.